Idempotent completions of $n$-exangulated categories

 \section{Abstract}

-Suppose $(\CC,\BE,\fs)$ is an $n$-exangulated category.
-We show that the idempotent completion and the weak idempotent completion of $\CC$ are again $n$-exangulated categories.
-Furthermore, we also show that the canonical inclusion functor of $\CC$ into its (resp.\ weak) idempotent completion is $n$-exangulated and $2$-universal among $n$-exangulated functors from $(\CC,\BE,\fs)$ to (resp.\ weakly) idempotent complete $n$-exangulated categories.
+Suppose $(\mathcal{C},\mathbb{E},\mathfrak{s})$ is an $n$-exangulated category.
+We show that the idempotent completion and the weak idempotent completion of $\mathcal{C}$ are again $n$-exangulated categories.
+Furthermore, we also show that the canonical inclusion functor of $\mathcal{C}$ into its (resp.\ weak) idempotent completion is $n$-exangulated and $2$-universal among $n$-exangulated functors from $(\mathcal{C},\mathbb{E},\mathfrak{s})$ to (resp.\ weakly) idempotent complete $n$-exangulated categories.
+Furthermore, we prove that if $(\mathcal{C},\mathbb{E},\mathfrak{s})$ is $n$-exact, then so too is its (resp.\ weak) idempotent completion.
 We note that our methods of proof differ substantially from the extriangulated and $(n+2)$-angulated cases.
 However, our constructions recover the known structures in the established cases up to $n$-exangulated isomorphism of $n$-exangulated categories.

 }

 {\setstretch{1} }

 {\setstretch{1} }